.

 Moving Beyond Module-Based Limitations

 Subscription-Based Pricing - Some LIS software vendors utilize a subscription-based pricing model.
-With this arrangement, labs gain a certain degree of cost certainty by paying a recurring monthly or annual fee to use the laboratory information system software, but the arrangement may also lead to add-on charges for support, maintenance, and LIS software upgrades, so beware.
+With this arrangement, labs gain a certain degree of cost certainty by paying a recurring monthly or annual fee to use the laboratory information system software; however, this arrangement may also lead to additional charges for support, maintenance, and LIS software upgrades, so beware.

-Tiered Pricing - Laboratory information system companies may also choose to offer their medical LIS as a laboratory workflow management platform that’s based on tiered pricing.
-This type of pricing model is often viewed as the most attractive because it allows for the alignment of the laboratory information system with the lab’s current operations instead of forcing the lab to settle for a one-size-fits-all pathology lab management solution.
+Tiered Pricing - Laboratory information system companies may also choose to offer their medical LIS solution as a laboratory workflow management platform that’s based on tiered pricing.
+This type of pricing model is often viewed as the most attractive because it allows for the alignment of the laboratory information system with the lab’s current operations, rather than forcing the lab to settle for a one-size-fits-all pathology lab management solution.

-This one-size-fits-all mentality has long dominated the industry but that’s changing as progressive LIS software vendors like LigoLab are now able to cater their pricing structure to meet the unique needs of all medical labs, regardless of their size, discipline types, or complexity.
+This one-size-fits-all mentality has long dominated the industry, but that’s changing as progressive LIS software vendors such as LigoLab are now able to tailor their pricing structure to meet the unique needs of all medical labs, regardless of their size, discipline, or complexity.

 LIS software